Topic: Sex and intimacy after breast cancer

 What is this topic about?

 The information presented in this review comes from two research studies that looked at issues related to sex and intimacy after a breast cancer diagnosis.
 One looked at the concerns and information needs of couples when one partner was living with breast cancer, and how they coped.
-This study found that sex and intimate relationships changed in unique ways after a diagnosis of breast cancer.
+This study found that sex and intimate relationships changed in unique ways after a diagnosis of metastatic breast cancer.

 The other study looked at how breast cancer survivors, their partners and oncology providers included partners in discussions about cancer-related sexual side effects.
 This study found that partners were not likely to be included when talking about cancer-related sexual side effects, even though survivors, partners and providers all agreed there was value in talking about sexual side effects with the couple together.